microsoft/Build25-LAB304/3-AriaSnapshots/README.md

 ## Step 1: Record the Search Interaction

-1. In the browser window opened by Codegen, interact with your application as a user would to perform a search:
+1. Start a new recording by pressing **Record new** in the testing sidebar.
+In the browser window opened by Codegen, interact with your application as a user would to perform a search:
     * [] Navigate to the home page (e.g., `http://localhost:3000`).
     * [] Click the search icon or field.
     * [] Type your search term (e.g., "Twisters").
     * [] Press Enter or click the search button.
-    * [] Click on the search results link to navigate to the movie detail page.

 As you interact with the browser, Playwright's Codegen will automatically generate the corresponding test code in the Playwright Inspector window.